Kailey Love | Photo Editor

 In its letter, the ACE stated that the bill “taken in its entirety, would discourage participation in post-secondary education, make college more expensive for those who do enroll and undermine the financial stability of public and private, two-year and four-year colleges and universities.”

 The potential passage of this bill would also affect endowments, college tax credits and consolidation, the forgiveness of student loan debt due to death or disability and more.
-According to the National Center for Education Statistics, three million U.S. students will have enrolled in a post-baccalaureate program as of this fall, all of whom may be at risk if this measure would make the final version of the tax plan.
+According to the National Center for Education Statistics, three million U.S. students will have enrolled in a post-baccalaureate program as of this fall, many of whom may be at risk if this measure would make the final version of the tax plan.

 The Senate version of the bill, passed 12-11 in the Senate Budget Committee on Nov.
 28, is now advancing to the floor for a vote.
 If it passes in the Senate, it will have to undergo a reconciliation phase with the House passed legislation before any implementation.
 Though the measures affecting higher education are not included in the Senate bill, there is no promise that they will not be added during the reconciliation phase with the House bill.